-Morning routines are consistently cited by some of the world’s most successful people—elite entrepreneurs, Navy SEALs, Olympic athletes, bestselling authors, and US presidents.
+Morning routines are consistently cited by some of the world’s most successful people—elite entrepreneurs, Navy SEALs, Olympic athletes, bestselling authors, and US presidents—as an essential ingredient in their achievements.

 How might your days turn out if you started every day with healthy food, exercise, inspirational or spiritual reading, meditation or prayer, and identifying your highest priorities for the day?